HackBinghamton/shell-tutorial/README.md

 ## Print Working Directory and List
 In the last picture, we were in '/' (the root directory).
 We call your currently open folder the *working directory*.
 In a GUI, you can see the working directory in the navigation bar; in a terminal you find it with the command `pwd`.
-This command, pwd, is an abbreviation for "Print Working Directory".
+This command is an abbreviation for "Print Working Directory".
 Open a terminal, type `pwd` and press Enter.
-You should see something like this:
+You should see the path to your home directory:

 ![Print Working Directory](pwd.png)

+Note that on Windows your home directory path is usually 'C:\Users\<USERNAME>', but in Bash it will look like 'c/Users/<USERNAME>' because on Mac/Linux, folders are seperated with a forward slash instead of a backslash.

 ## Copying Files
 ## Making and Deleting Folders
 ## Moving & Renaming Files